3 Ways to Improve the Digital Experience In Retail Banking

 For more information on how to retain your client base, check out our blog on the 5 ways appointment scheduling keeps you one step ahead of the competition.

 Bank Customers are Unsatisfied

-In a study published by Bain and Company, it was revealed that only 45% of online customers feel that their digital interactions with banks allow them to do all that they require.
-From a mobile perspective, only 25% of customers feel that they can adequately work with a bank through their phone.
+In a study published by Bain and Company, it was revealed that only 45% of online customers feel that their digital interactions with banks satisfy their needs completely.
+From a mobile perspective, only 25% of customers feel that they can adequately work and properly communicate with a bank through their mobile interface.

-And from a usability standpoint, the numbers end up being the same.
-44% of computer users and 34% of mobile users agree that their online retail banking resources are easy to use.
+From a usability standpoint, the numbers end up being the same, with 44% of computer users and 34% of mobile users agreeing that their online retail banking resources are easy to use.

-These are some alarming gaps and signal that banks need to take the time to step up their online customer experience.
-As customers get used to managing other areas of their life like shopping (think Amazon) or entertainment (Netflix, Amazon again), they’re going to demand the same kind experience from their bank.
+These are some alarming gaps which signal that banks need to take the time to step up their online customer experience.
+As customers get used to managing other areas of their life like the convenience of digital shopping and instantaneously streaming entertainment, they’re going to demand that same kind of swift and satisfying experience from their bank.
 A self-serve, real-time experience where they can move through the products and services they want at the pace they desire.
 If the services provided are functional, but there is little attention paid to user experience, customers are going to be left frustrated, wanting more and looking elsewhere to get the solutions they desire.

 To learn more, check out our blog on why companies should consider self-serve solutions for more information on the benefits of providing online scheduling to your customers.